abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Functional Composition
 ===

-Let's assume that we have two functions, **g: Y → P** and **f: P → G** and the output of the first one is the same set as the input set of the second one.
+Let's assume that we have two functions, **g: Y → P** and **f: P → G** and the target of the first one is the same set as the source set of the second one.

 ![Matching functions](functions_matching.svg)